0n11san/Project1/README.md

 ## Notes
--(move every issue into one of these "columns"): to do in progress code review done (merged)
+-(move every issue into one of these "columns"):
+    -to do
+    -in progress
+    -code review
+    -done (merged)

 ## Requirements